redhat-developer/vscode-knative/README.md

 ## Requirements

-Logging in to a Kubernetes cluster is done via the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) (ms-kubernetes-tools.vscode-kubernetes-tools), VSCode should ask you to install it if you don't already have it.
+  * Logging in to a Kubernetes cluster is done via the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) (ms-kubernetes-tools.vscode-kubernetes-tools), VSCode should ask you to install it if you don't already have it.

   > NOTE: You will need to have the kubeconfig for the cluster that you are accessing stored locally.

-Knative is run on the [kn cli](https://github.com/knative/client).
+*  Knative is run on the [kn cli](https://github.com/knative/client).
 The extension will offer to download and install it if it can't find it.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+* `knative.service.list`: list the Knative services for the current namespace
+* `knative.explorer.reportIssue`: Report Extension Issue on GitHub

 ## Known Issues